-No complaints were received from the public with regard to any of the Company's DWI activities during the period under review, and no incidents were recorded by the Council.
+No complaints were received from the public with regard to any of the Company's DWI activities during the period under review.

-4.1 Discussion of site performance
+3.1 Discussion of site performance

-During period under review, the Company exercised DWI consents 5312-1, 7390-1, 9272-1, 7466-1, and 9470-1.
-The consents exercised authorised discharges from injection wells at the Kaimiro-O, Turangi-A (7390-1 and 9272-1), Kowhai-A, and Kaimiro-G wellsites; respectively.
+During the 2013-2014 monitoring period, the Company exercised DWI consents 5312-1, 9272-1, 7897-1, 9470-1 and 7466-1.
+These consents authorised discharges from injection wells at the Kaimiro-O, Turangi-A, Kaimiro-J, Kaimiro-G and Kowhai-A wellsites, respectively.
 A summary of the Company's level of compliance with the special conditions attached to the DWI consents exercised during this period is provided below in Tables 12, 13, 14, 15 and 16.